CVD is the leading cause of death in Australia and represents the nation’s largest disease burden.

 Despite a common misconception that CVD is solely linked to lifestyle choices and largely resolved, it remains a significant and complex health issue.
 CVD can affect anyone—regardless of age, background, or lifestyle—and ongoing research and innovation are critical.

-Australia has a world-class health and medical research sector, but continued investment is essential to maintain our momentum in tackling cardiovascular disease (CVD).
+Australia has a world-class health and medical research sector, but continued investment is essential to maintain our momentum in tackling CVD.
 Without sustained funding, the sector cannot fully utilise its expertise or respond effectively to the growing challenges posed by CVD.

 ACvA champions a national multidisciplinary approach to identify and close gaps in the most pressing areas of need and develop clear research priorities that will improve patient outcomes, ensuring Australia leads in life-saving discoveries, treatments, and health policy.